-Pimoroni Hyper Pixel 4" IPS 800x480 display delivers a sharp, clear, and bright picture with a wide viewing angle.
-Capacitive touch screen with multi-touch allows for a simple and easy interaction with the user interface.
+Pimoroni HyperPixel 4-inch IPS 800x480 display delivers a sharp, clear, and bright picture with a wide viewing angle.
+Capacitive touch screen with multi-touch allows for simple and easy interaction with the user interface.

-Minimalist keyboard provides comfortable typing when holding the device with both hands.
+Minimalist Bluetooth keyboard provides comfortable typing when holding the device with both hands.
 Modifier keys grant easy access to special control keys and functions.
 Custom key remapping simplifies interaction with the system and its applications.

-A single, removable, high capacity Fenix ARB-L18-3500U 3500mAh Li-ion USB Rechargeable Battery powers the device.
+A single, removable, high-capacity Fenix ARB-L18-3500U 3500mAh Li-ion USB Rechargeable Battery powers the device.
 Removable battery ensures that an empty battery can be quickly replaced with a charged one.
 Fenix rechargeable battery provides direct charging via a Micro USB connector and a built-in battery charger.

-High output Step-Up power supply has been used to effectively support power hungry USB accessories.
+High output Step-Up power supply has been used to effectively support power-hungry USB accessories.

-Arduino proMicro module controls the battery voltage.
-The module reads battery and power supply voltage, making the results available over I2C bus to the Raspberry Pi and to various custom build applications.
-The module also controls power LED as a way to indicate battery charge status.
+Arduino Pro Micro module controls the battery voltage.
+The module reads battery and power supply voltage, making the results available over I2C bus to the Raspberry Pi and to various custom-built applications.
+The module also controls the power LED as a way to indicate battery charge status.

-With Arduino IDE installed, it is possible to program proMicro directly on the device, to customize battery charge LED indicator, and to add other creative functionality.
+With Arduino IDE installed, it is possible to program Pro Micro directly on the device, to customize battery charge LED indicator, and to add other creative functionality.

 The DS3231 High Precision RTC Clock Module is used to store current time and date for the Raspberry Pi.

-YARH.IO Micro 2 features simple mechanical design.
-Main frame used for mounting Raspberry Pi board and screen, power bed with conjunction with front panel provides mounting points for keyboard, power supply, battery, RTC and proMicro module.
+YARH.IO M2 features simple mechanical design.
+Main frame used for mounting the Raspberry Pi board and screen, power bed in conjunction with front panel provides mounting points for keyboard, power supply, battery, RTC and Pro Micro module.

 The I2C bus is available while the I2C connector is mounted on the right side of the device and can be used to connect external modules with I2C connectivity.
-Pimoroni Hyper Pixel display utilities all Raspberry Pi GPIO pins, therefore no additional GPIO connectors are present for the external devices.
+Pimoroni HyperPixel display utilizes all Raspberry Pi GPIO pins, therefore no additional GPIO connectors are present for external devices.

 No 'click' assembly used.
 This is a fully hackable device with stainless steel button socket cap screws used throughout for multiple assembly and disassembly cycles.